Facebook

 • They aren’t good for big areas or larger messes.

-• The battery life can sometimes be poor, running for as little as 15 minutes between charges.
+• Battery life often poor, running for as little as 15 minutes between charges.

 Type